themasonator/themasonator.github.io/_posts/2023-09-01-Classifying_Images_Of_Skin_Lesions_Using_Transfer_Learning.md

     Test Accuracy: 63.36%

-The test set accuracy is in fact higher than the dev set accuracy, suggesting I the results also follow for the test set.
+The test set accuracy is in fact higher than the dev set accuracy, suggesting the results also follow for the test set.

 If I assumed that human-level performance were 90% accuracy, then I would calculate the bias this way:
 90 - 75.94 = 14.06%